Skip to content

 Our standard

-- Unified black workwear — black trousers with full-length legs, black T-shirts or sweatshirts
+• Unified black workwear — full-length work trousers, T-shirts or sweatshirts

-- Yellow reflective elements bearing the JTB STORAGE logo
+• Yellow reflective elements with the JTB STORAGE logo — hi-vis vest fastened at all times, no exceptions

-- Clean hard hat marked with the company logo and the worker’s own name tag
+• Clean hard hat with the company logo and the worker’s name tag

 Red flags

-A team in civilian clothing, mismatched gear, or inadequate footwear.
-These are signs that the company has no internal standards — and where visual standards are missing, other standards tend to be missing too.
+A team in civilian clothing, mismatched gear or inadequate footwear.
+Where visual standards are missing, other standards tend to be missing too.

 2. Safety and Expertise as a Standard — Not a Formality